GreatSymphonia/pnp-server/pnp/README.md

 ```

-You can check if the PnP server is running by opening a webbrowser and accessing the status page of the pnp server
+You can check if the PnP server is running by opening a web browser and accessing the status page of the pnp server

 `http://<your-ip>:8080/status`